-In addition to our standard immunization policy, all students are required to get a flu shot prior to November 1, 2022, unless documented as medically contra-indicated.
-All students are strongly encouraged to get the COVID-19 vaccination.
+In addition to our standard immunization policy, all students are recommended to get a flu shot and all students are strongly encouraged to get the COVID-19 vaccination.

 In Case of Illness

 When in doubt about your child's health, the precaution of keeping your child at home should be taken.
 The nurse should be notified at nurse@hilleltorah.org regarding the child's symptoms so that she can give guidance to parents on how to proceed.